How To Sort Two Dimensional Array In C# By Selected Column Index In Selected Column Sort Order

 }

-How did I develop this method?
+How did I develop the Sort method?

-First, the decision was that the 2D array should strictly be the type of string.
 Since any other type of data (int, double, float, decimal, char, boolean, ...) can be represented as a string value, and because of that, the 2D array type of string could contain diverse types of data that could be easily manipulated and sorted.

 Important